OleksandrShenhera1/imdb-auto-parser/README.md

 ## 📌 Features

--Gui for comfortable usage
+- Gui for comfortable usage
--Ip checker (if using VPN)
+- Ip checker (if using VPN)
--Save parsed information
+- Save parsed information

 ---

 ## 🛠️ Future Features

--Auto bot on telegram for every day check
+- Auto bot on telegram for every day check
--Daily report with all films on telegram
+- Daily report with all films on telegram
--SQL Database saver & changes checker
+- SQL Database saver & changes checker
--Fixes & function updates
+- Fixes & function updates

 ---